dr0l3/dr0l3.github.io/_posts/2023-01-30-scaling-software-team-productivity.md

 Can it be replaced by a scheduled slack message?

 Being smart about scheduling meetings can help a lot.
-As already mentioned each second wasted is worse than the previous one, so by spending as little as possible on things that are difficult to do without we get a bigger buffer to absorb the "other" interruptions, the effects of scaling.
+As already mentioned each second wasted is worse than the previous one, so by spending as little as possible on things that are difficult to change we get a bigger buffer to absorb the "other" interruptions, the effects of scaling.

 These other interruptions could be
 - Questions